Dounx/micropost/README.md

-# Ruby on Rails Tutorial sample application
+# Ruby on Rails Microposts Website

-This is the sample application for [*Ruby on Rails Tutorial: Learn Web Development with Rails*](http://www.railstutorial.org/) by [Michaource code in the [Ruby on Rails Tutorial](http://railstutorial.org/) is available jointly under the MIT License and the Beerware License.
+This is a micropost application.
+It is available jointly under the MIT License and the Beerware License.
 See [LICENSE.md](LICENSE.md) for details.

 ## Getting started